abelectronicsuk/ABElectronics_C_Libraries/ExpanderPi/README.md

 io_get_port_direction(uint8_t port)
 ```

-Get direction for an IO port
+Get the direction for an IO port
 **Parameter:** (uint8_t) port - 0 = pins 1 to 8, port 1 = pins 9 to 16
 **Returns:** (uint8_t) 0 to 255 (0xFF).
 For each bit 1 = input, 0 = output
 ___